SENeC-Initiative/DeNSE/docs/user/environment.rst

 ========================

-To simulate neuronal growth inside a complex environment, the |name| simulator provides a special module called `geometry`, which corresponds to the PyNCulture_ library.
+To simulate neuronal growth inside a complex environment, the |name| simulator provides a special module called `environment`, which corresponds to the PyNCulture_ library.

-This :mod:`~dense.geometry` module provides all the necessary tools to generate cultures of various sizes, shapes, and patterns.
+This :mod:`~dense.environment` module provides all the necessary tools to generate cultures of various sizes, shapes, and patterns.

 Importing the environment from a file